Michelle-Lisowski/Von/README.rst

 Bot Initialisation
 ------------------

+Once you have installed Procbot on your computer, you will need to create the JSON files required for specific functions.
+The following files must be created:

+.. code:
+    guilds.json
+    mod_logs.json
+    xp.json

+Each of these must contain an empty dictionary:

+.. code:

+    {}

-Once you have installed Procbot on your computer, you will need to get a bot token by creating an app `here <https://discordapp.com/developers/applications>`_.
+Once you have prepared the necessary files, you will need to get a bot token by creating an app `here <https://discordapp.com/developers/applications>`_.
 Copy that token and run ``setup.py``.
 Paste your token in when asked, and it will save it in ``settings.json``.
 The bot will then be run automatically.